Mully7773/FF-Search/README.md

 ## Description

-After I discovered there was a web API for the RPG series 'Final Fantasy', I felt it would be a fun opportunity for me to practice fetching data.
+After I discovered there was a web API for the RPG series 'Final Fantasy', I felt making a search application would be a fun opportunity for me to practice fetching data.
 As a Final Fantasy fan since childhood, I always enjoyed reading about the characters and admiring the character and logo artwork.
 I used the wonderful [moogleAPI](https://www.moogleapi.com/) to fetch all the data for this application.
 I had a lot of fun programming this application and felt a great sense of accomplishment and progress solving various kinds of problems associated with displaying the data in an organized and aesthetically pleasing fashion.
 I learned a great deal throughout this project and I gained more confidence in my abilities as a programmer.

 ## Functionality